llaske/sugarizer/README.md

 ##Running the server using Docker

-To run your own Sugarizer Server with a single command line using Docker and Docker Compose:
+To run your own Sugarizer Server with a few command lines using Docker and Docker Compose:

 **Install Docker and Docker Compose on Ubuntu**